[HISTORY: Adopted by the Mayor and Council of the Borough of Washington 4-18-2017 by Ord. No. 2017-04. Amendments noted where applicable.]

-Which advertises for sale any merchandise, product, commodity or thing;
+- A. Which advertises for sale any merchandise, product, commodity or thing;

-Which directs attention to any business or mercantile or commercial establishment or any activity for the purpose of either directly or indirectly promoting the interest thereof by sale;
+- B. Which directs attention to any business or mercantile or commercial establishment or any activity for the purpose of either directly or indirectly promoting the interest thereof by sale;

-Which, while containing reading matter other than advertising matter, is predominantly and essentially an advertisement and is distributed or circulated for advertising purposes or for the profit, benefit or gain of any person so engaged as advertiser or distributor.
+- D. Which, while containing reading matter other than advertising matter, is predominantly and essentially an advertisement and is distributed or circulated for advertising purposes or for the profit, benefit or gain of any person so engaged as advertiser or distributor.

-- Any newspaper of general circulation as defined by general law; any newspaper duly entered with the Post Office Department of the United States in accordance with federal statute or regulation and any newspaper filed and recorded with any recording officer as provided by general law; and in addition thereto shall mean and include any periodical or current magazine regularly published with not less than four issues per year and sold to the public.
+- Any newspaper of general circulation as defined by general law; any newspaper duly entered with the Post Office Department of the United States in accordance with federal statute or regulation and any newspaper filed and recorded with any recording officer as provided by general law; and in addition thereto shall mean and include any periodical or current magazine regularly published with not fewer than four issues per year and sold to the public.